ejane24/Cardano-NFT-Auto-Mint/README.md

+# DEPRECATED: This repo is no longer supported and will not be updated.
+For minting services please visit https://livemintnft.com

 # Cardano NFT Auto-Mint System

 *Disclaimer: This software is provided as-is with no warranty.
 I take no responsibility for lost funds while using this system.*